-Adult Motion Picture Theater: An enclosed Building used for presenting material distinguished by an emphasis on matter depicting, describing, or relating to sexual conduct or sexual excitement as defined in G. L. c.
+Adult Motion Picture Theater: An enclosed building used for presenting material distinguished by an emphasis on matter depicting, describing, or relating to sexual conduct or sexual excitement as defined in G.L. c.
 272, s.
 31.

 Adult Paraphernalia Store: An establishment having as a substantial or significant portion of its stock devices, objects, tools, or toys which are distinguished or characterized by their association with sexual activity, including sexual conduct or sexual excitement as defined in G.L. c.
 272, s.
-31. For the purposes hereof, the words "substantial or significant" shall mean more than fifteen (15) percent of the establishment's inventory of stock or more than fifteen (15) percent of the establishment's Business Gross Floor Area.
+31. For the purposes hereof, the words "substantial or significant" shall mean more than fifteen percent (15%) of the establishment's inventory of stock or more than fifteen percent (15%) of the establishment's gross floor area.